 How to get to Noto

-Renting a car provides the most flexibility, although parking will be difficult in Noto as the city center is almost completely closed off during the festival.
+- By car: Renting a car provides the most flexibility, although parking will be difficult in Noto as the city center is almost completely closed off during the festival.
 We used Locauto without any issues.
 To avoid stress, ask your accommodation about parking options beforehand and add that parking location to your map before you depart.

 What to expect